 The Hellenic contingent in Kosovo conducted hundreds of reconnaissance, escorting, and control missions, but its main achievement was discovering a depot in which a great number of weapons and ammunition were hidden.

-Since 2001, Greece has been participating in Operation Active Endeavor by protecting high value units and by conducting surveillance, maritime inspections, and maritime counter-terrorism operations.
+Since 2001, Greece has been participating in Operation Active Endeavour by protecting high value units and by conducting surveillance, maritime inspections, and maritime counter-terrorism operations.
 Greek Armed Forces also perform operations in support of the Greek population and have contributed a significant amount of resources and capabilities in search and rescue operations, disaster relief, bush fire fighting operations, and mobile military medical units.

 In response to NATO's goal to become more agile and expeditionary, Greece reduced and restructured its forces to improve joint capabilities and to take advantage of current technologies.
 The restructure called for a smaller number of units to be manned at higher levels, assisted by increasing personnel establishments.
 The general staff is also being reorganized to promote better inter-staff cooperation, to improve defense planning processes, and to improve the use of allocated resources.